drgorb/EIPs/EIPS/eip-X.md

 ## Rule interface

-`Rule` interface should provide a way to validate if an address or a transfer is valid.
+`IRule` interface should provide a way to validate if an address or a transfer is valid.

 If one of these two methods is not applicable, it can simply be made to return true systematically.
 If any parameter of `isTransferValid` is not needed, its name should simply be commented out with `/* */`.